For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 Once we have the AIME, we must reference the Social Security "Benefit Formula Bend Points" chart.
 This chart is used to determine the first and second bend points for calculating your PIA, specifically in the year you turn 62.
 This may seem complicated, but once you understand the process, it really is quite simple.

-For example: Let’s assume Samantha spent 20 years working as a police officer, paying into a non-covered pension, and then started a second career where she spent 10 years (40 quarters) paying into Social Security.
+For example: Let’s assume Samantha spent 20 years working as a Connecticut school teacher, paying into her non-covered pension, and then started a second career later in life, where she spent 10 years (40 quarters) paying into Social Security.
 Samantha would now be eligible to collect her non-covered pension benefit, as well as Social Security.

 Let’s assume her AIME was calculated to be $7,500.
 To determine her PIA (Primary Insurance Amount), we will reference the Benefit Formula Bend Points chart to see what the two bend points are for the year she turns 62 — let’s assume that was in the year 2022.